Santiago Brouard: Death

 Santi Brouard had been warned that right-wing Spanish paramilitary groups had targeted him, but he said he would not flee and that he would not lock his office door because of it.
 On 20 November 1984 Luis Morcillo and Rafael López Ocaña shot him dead at his workplace.
-The day on which they killed Brouard was the anniversary of the deaths of both José Antonio Primo de Rivera and Francisco Franco.

 The police investigation identified and accused Morcillo and López Ocaña of killing Brouard, but a judge in the Audiencia Nacional of Spain released them from prison in 1999.
 In 2013, Morcillo stated that the killing was ordered by Guardia Civil commander Rafael Masa, probably at the instigation of Julián Sancristóbal, then a State Security official.
 The killers were paid 7.5 m pesetas by the Ministry of the Interior.